abduld/WebGPU/src/wb/mp/9/description.markdown

-> MP9  is an optional assignment.
+> This  is an optional assignment.
 You will not be penalized for not doing the assignment.

 ## Objective